AliceCengal/truss-webapp/README.md

 - Install SBT: http://www.scala-sbt.org/

-- In the root directory, use the command `sbt run`
+- In the root directory of the repo, use the command `sbt compile` to compile and `sbt run` to start the server.
+  Alternatively, use the command `sbt` to start the SBT shell, then use the commands `compile` and `run` there.

 ### Importing into IntelliJ IDEA